TechieTojin/InnovateX-tojin-jaiby/README.md

 - **Goal Setting**: Create and track progress towards savings and spending goals

 ### 🔒 Security & Privacy
-- **Biometric Authentication**: Secure access with fingerprint or face recognition
 - **On-Device Processing**: Sensitive financial data processed locally on your device
 - **End-to-End Encryption**: All cloud data secured with industry-standard encryption
 - **Privacy Controls**: Granular permissions for data sharing and analysis